Network security for Apple devices

 TLS 1.2 supports both AES 128 and SHA-2.

-iOS supports SSL v3 and Transport Layer Security (TLS v1.0, TLS v1.1, TLS v1.2, TLS v1.3).
-Safari, Calendar, Mail, and other Internet apps use these to enable an encrypted communication channel between iOS and macOS and corporate services.
+iOS and iPadOS support SSL 3 and Transport Layer Security (TLS 1.2, TLS 1.3).
+Safari, Calendar, Mail, and other internet apps use these to enable an encrypted communication channel between iOS, iPadOS, and macOS and corporate services.

 You can also set the minimum and maximum TLS version for your 802.1X network payload with EAP-TLS, EAP-TTLS, PEAP, and EAP-FAST.
 For example, you can set: